ucavalcante/curriculo/README.md

 #### Service Desk - Lojas Marisa varejista

 * Technical Support to retail stores assisting stores to perform hardware maintenance, and connecting remotely to equipment for configuration and installation of software, as well as targeting calls to field technicians.
-* Operation and Maintenance of linux frontend systems in the client server identification and analysis of causes.
+* Operation and Maintenance of Linux frontend systems in the client server identification and analysis of causes.

 ## Education